 The programme is fully funded by the John Templeton Foundation and participants don't need to pay any fee.
 However, you MUST commit to participating in the entire programme.

 4. What is the time commitment?

-The programme will run for five days (27th June-1st July).
+The programme will run for five days (26th June-30th June).
 Sessions will start in the morning (9:30am) and end in the afternoon (4:30pm).
-On 29th June, we will organise a retreat outside Oxford, which means you will get back to Oxford around 6pm.
+On 28th June, we will organise a retreat outside Oxford, which means you will get back to Oxford around 6pm.
 You will be expected to go through some reading materials before attending the sessions.
-In general, we don't expect the overall preparation time to exceed one hour/day.
+In general, we don't expect the overall preparation time to exceed one hour per day.

 5. Can I speak to a member of the team and/or current students to learn more?